 It’s gotten smarter and a lot more sophisticated.

-Remember Google Places and Google+?
+Remember Google My Business, Google Places, and Google+?

 One of our clients – a local car care company – has focused on local SEO for years now.